Healthy Recipes Blog

 • Traditionally, tahini sauce is served as a topping for meat, falafel, or cooked vegetables.
 It's also delicious with crackers, on top of hard-boiled eggs, or as a salad dressing.
 You can make it as thin or as thick as you like, depending on how much water you add.
 A thick sauce is perfect as a dip for vegetables or crackers.
 A thin one can serve as a salad dressing.

-• You can keep the leftovers in the fridge, in an airtight container, for up to a week.
-Stir the sauce again before serving; if it has thickened too much, stir in a bit of water.
+• You can keep the leftovers in an airtight container in the fridge for up to a week.
+Stir the sauce again before serving it.
+If it has thickened too much while refrigerated, stir in a bit of water.
 I don't recommend freezing this sauce.

 Nutrition per Serving